nadrino/kotor-walkthrough/kotor/walkthrough/02_Taris/021_Taris.md

 - Conversation with the Sith (TODO: check this dialog)
   - You're from the military base?
 You don't look like one of the Sith.
   - Nice to meet you, Sarna/Yun.
 I'm Name.
-  - //So why do you do it?
+  - **LS conversation**
     - You can't really blame people... you did conquer the planet.
     - You seem pretty touchy about this.
 Maybe you feel a little guilty about what you do.
+  - **DS conversation**
+    - Ttttt

 #### (4) Talk to people around

-> It is interesting to note that people attending this cantina are mostly from the
-> Tarisian high _bourgeoisie_ (meaning people who are behaving like rich people, in
-> other words they consider themselves as the _elite_ of the society).
->
-> This is getting obvious as they are making comments on the way you are dressed, the
-> way they express their contempt for people living in the slums, or how they tend to
-> accept the new authority in charge (in which they hope will serve their interest).
->
 > Note that some voice actors have a british accent ;).
 Not being a native american,
 > it's interesting to see how they describe an elite social class!